 For a healthy diet, the best sources of fiber (in descending order) are vegetables, seeds and seeds, greens, legumes, nuts, fruits (in reasonable quantities), and whole grains.

 There is a very simple way to understand how much fiber is in a particular product: the harder it is to chew a raw product, the more fiber it contains.
 For example, cucumber or young lettuce leaves have almost no fiber, so they melt in your mouth.
 But it’s very difficult to chew fresh carrots or cabbage!

 There’s a lot of fiber in them.
 Another example: there is more fiber in the stems of parsley than in the leaves (so do not throw out the stems!).
 There is more fiber in parsley than in cilantro (everything is also clear in consistency).
 Sesame is almost impossible to chew.
 Almonds are more difficult to chew than pine nuts and so on.
 Do you understand the principle?

 How to add fiber to the diet?
 About the benefits of fiber and 7 ways to add to your diet.

 Step 1: Replace all refined cereals with whole grains

 It’s very easy to do this!
-No white bread rolls, white rice and air flakes.
-Whole grain breads, brown and unpeeled rice, oatmeal porridge.
+No white bread rolls, white rice, and air flakes.
+Whole grain bread, brown and unpeeled rice, oatmeal porridge.
 By the way, the greatest confusion arises when trying to choose the right pasta.
 We need whole grains.
 That is, it should be written right on them: wholegrain.
 They will be darker in color than ordinary pasta.

 Step 2: Sprinkle the porridge with nuts and seeds.